toddkitta/CortanaIntelligenceSuiteWorkshopManual/05 Exercise 5 - Summarize Data Using HDInsight Spark.md

     ![Screenshot](images/summarize_delays_by_airport_9.png)

 1. To verify your table was successfully created, go to another new paragraph and enter and run the following query.
-This code can be copied from Listing 5 from [http://aka.ms/sparkcode](http://aka.ms/sparkcode).

     ```scala
     %%sql